aries-iitr/Git-Lecture/Section 4.3 and 4.4.md

 * git push origin --tags
 * git push --tags

-To push all the tags we use this
+To push all the tags together we use this

 ![](images/Screenshot%20(52).png)